- General Principles

 (a) This Act and the regulations;

 (b) Orders and requirements of inspectors and Directors (Ministry of Labour); and

 (c) Orders of the Minister (Ministry of Labour).

-The Building Program Committee reviews annual report of the Vice-President (Finance and Administration) on Environmental Health and Safety.
+The Audit and Risk Committee reviews annual report of the Vice-President (Finance and Administration) on Environmental Health and Safety.

 The Office of the President assumes a leadership role in promoting the elements of the Health and Safety Management System.
 The President has overall responsibility for directing health and safety activities through the Vice-Presidents, and, in particular, for ensuring that the Vice-President (Finance and Administration) has developed and maintains a written environmental health and safety policy and program and that the program is implemented satisfactorily.
 The President has delegated specific responsibilities for health and safety to the Vice-President (Finance and Administration) and to the management structure.

 The Vice-President (Academic) and Provost, the Vice-President (Research and International), and the Vice-President (Finance and Administration) are responsible to the President for directing health and safety activities.
 Each Vice-President will assume a leadership role in promoting the elements of the health and safety management system within their areas of responsibility.